hhuang-hep/NPS2023_Simulation/README.md

 The details of the simulation and output variables are in https://indico.jlab.org/event/946/contributions/16514/attachments/12609/20085/20250506_DVCS_simulation_Hao_Huang.pdf

 ## Potential issue when running a simulation
+1. Failed to execute 'simu_setup.sh'
+    - solution: check the permition and make it executable using 'chmod'
-1. Conflict error when loading root/6.30.04 if other modules are loaded (e.g., with 'module use /group/nps/modulefiles' in ~/.cshrc)
+2. Conflict error when loading root/6.30.04 if other modules are loaded (e.g., with 'module use /group/nps/modulefiles' in ~/.cshrc)
     - solution: comment out that line in ~/.cshrc and start the simulation in a clean shell
     - potential solution: add 'module 'unuse /group/nps/modulefiles' after every 'module purge' in NPS_HMS_simu.sh